MonitorAmbientLight/mal-master/README.md

 **Congratulations!** You have successfully installed the MAL app on your Android device.
 You can now use the app and explore its features.

+# Getting Started with the MAL App

+The MAL App provides a user-friendly interface for controlling your MAL-Hardware.
+This Quick Start Guide will help you navigate through the app and make the most of its features.

+## 1. Connecting to the MAL-Hardware

+- On the home page, you'll find an input field where you can enter the Hyperion IP address associated with your MAL-Hardware.
+Alternatively, you can simply click on the 'Detect MAL-Hardware' button to automatically connect to the corresponding hardware.

+## 2. Exploring the Pages

+The main page of the MAL App consists of three buttons, each providing access to different settings:

+- **Color Adjustment:** This page allows you to adjust the light colors and gamma values according to your personal preferences.
+You'll find various buttons to save changes, reset values to default, or return to the main page.

+- **Colors/Effects:** On this page, you can set the light to a specific color or enable different effects.
+Additionally, you'll find buttons to save changes, reset values to default, or return to the main page.

+- **Settings:** The settings page offers several toggle-buttons, including effects, smoothing, LED lights, and a brightness slider.
+The brightness slider allows you to choose a value within a range by moving the slider.
+Moreover, there is a timer input field where you can specify the minutes after which the lights should automatically turn off.
+Save your changes or return to the main page using the provided buttons.

-# Quick Start Guide: Starting the MAL and MAL Remote App
+We hope this Quick Start Guide helps you navigate through the MAL App and control your MAL-Hardware effortlessly.

-**WORK IN PROGRESS**

-The start page consists of an input field in which the corresponding Hyperion IP address must be entered in order to be able to use the application.
-The main page consists of two buttons, one for openning the  Color Adjustment page and the second for general Settings.
-There are several light colors and gamma values on the Color Adjustment page that can be adjust to personal needs.
-And of course there are different buttons to save the changes, reset the values to default or return to the main page.
-On the Settings page are toggle buttons for effects, smooting, LED lights, and a brightness slider that allows users to choose from a range of values by moving the slider.
-Also, there are two buttons to save the changes or return to the main page.
+**Enjoy your lighting experience!**

 <img src="/pictures/App1.png" alt="App1" style="width:219px;"/> ![36](/pictures/App2.png) ![37](/pictures/App3.png) ![App4](/pictures/App4.png)